OpenDataServices/standard-search/README.md

 Standard Search is a web app in front of Elasticsearch.

-It can be called via the API or command line and made to index a Sphinx documentation website.
+It can be called via the API and made to index a Sphinx documentation website.
 (There is a basic security mechanism on the API to prevent abuse.)

 There is then another API that Javascript widgets can call to get search results,